intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

 Get started with Intel® Optimization for TensorFlow* and Intel® Extension for TensorFlow* using the following commands.

 # Intel® Optimization for TensorFlow*: A Public Release from Google®
-Features and optimizations for TensorFlow* on Intel hardware are frequently upstreamed and included in stock TensorFlow* releases.
+Features and optimizations for TensorFlow* on Intel® hardware are frequently upstreamed and included in stock TensorFlow* releases.
 As of TensorFlow* v2.9, Intel® oneAPI Deep Neural Network Library (oneDNN) optimization is automatically enabled.

 For more information, see TensorFlow.